Stochastic Treatment Choice with Empirical Welfare Updating: Empirical illustration

-We find that the objective function is minimised (amongst the class of von Mises-Fisher distributed linear assignment rules) by the stochastic assignment rule with $\kappa^{*}=1.550$ and $\mu^{*}=(0.883,0.442,0.158)$.\footnote{ This directional vector can be represented by an azimuth of $27^\circ$ and an inclination of $81^\circ$ using spherical coordinates.}
+We find that the objective function is minimised (amongst the class of von Mises-Fisher distributed linear assignment rules) by the stochastic assignment rule with $\kappa=1.550$ and $\mu=\left(0.883,0.442,0.158\right)$,\footnote{ This directional vector can be represented by an azimuth of $27^\circ$ and an inclination of $81^\circ$ using spherical coordinates.} which we label as $\kappa^{*}$ and $\mu^{*}$, respectively.

 The optimal stochastic assignment rule, on average, assigns treatment to individuals in the JTPA Study sample around 83\% of the time.
 This probability is not, however, uniform, and there is some variation in the probability with which distinct individuals are assigned treatment.
 This variation in assignment propensity can be seen in \cref{FIG:PS}, which plots the individual characteristics of all individuals in the sample.
-The propensity with which individuals with distinct characteristics are assigned to treatment is represented by the color of each point, and the weight given to individuals in the sample with particular characteristics is represented by the size of each point.
-The weight attached to a given point is proportional to the sum of post-programme earnings over all individuals with those characteristics, and so is loosely related to the number of individuals that inhabit that point.\footnote{ To simplify \cref{FIG:PS}, we re-scale the weights to lie in the $[0,10]$ interval.
-As such, we suggest that the only inference that should be drawn from the size of the points in \cref{FIG:PS} is that points with greater mass reflect some combination of higher post-programme earnings amongst individuals with those characteristics and the presence of relatively more individuals in the sample with those characteristics.} \cref{FIG:PS} shows that the optimal stochastic assignment rule is more likely to assign treatment to an individual with few years of education and high prior earnings than an individual with more years of education and lower prior earnings, with the assignment probability ranging from 78\% to 84\%.
-The deterministic assignment rule of \cite{Kitagawa2018a}, in contrast, assigns only individuals with few years of education and low prior earnings to treatment, with around 93\% of individuals assigned to treatment.
+The propensity with which individuals with distinct characteristics are assigned treatment is represented by the color of each point, and the weight given to individuals in the sample with particular characteristics is represented by the size of each point.
+The weight attached to a given point is proportional to the sum of post-programme earnings over all individuals with those characteristics.\footnote{ To simplify \cref{FIG:PS}, we scale the weights such that they sum to one.} \cref{FIG:PS} shows that the optimal stochastic assignment rule is more likely to assign treatment to an individual with few years of education and high prior earnings than an individual with more years of education and lower prior earnings, with the assignment probability ranging from 78\% to 84\%.
+The deterministic assignment rule of \citet{Kitagawa2018a}, in contrast, assigns only individuals with few years of education and low prior earnings to treatment, with around 93\% of individuals assigned treatment.
 We plot this deterministic rule as a useful benchmark for comparison in \cref{FIG:PS}.